PM vows to change charter

-PM Prayut Chan-o-cha vowed to push for charter amendments, saying the government will present its own version of a charter rewrite bill in the next parliamentary session.
+Prime Minister Prayut Chan-o-cha has vowed to push for constitutional amendments, saying the government will present its own version of a charter rewrite bill in the next parliamentary session.

 Speaking after a cabinet meeting, the prime minister said his position has been to support the House committee assigned to study charter amendments.

 If and when the opposition submits a charter change bill to parliament, the government will also present its version, Gen Prayut said.

 "We will have to wait for the proposals from the committee.
 The government is already preparing its own version of the bill.
 I expect that constitutional amendments will be considered at the next parliament session.
 The government is ready to cooperate fully," Gen Prayut said.